HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/scriptapplications.md

 # Script Application

-This topic provides information about the deployment, undeployment, and restoration of Script Application.
+This topic provides information about managing Script Applications with DXClient, including deployment, undeployment, and restoration operations.

+## Overview

+Script Applications allow you to deploy modern web applications on HCL DX.
+The DXClient tool provides commands to:

+- Deploy new Script Applications to your DX server
+- Update existing Script Applications
+- Download Script Applications from the server
+- Undeploy (remove) Script Applications
+- Restore previous versions of Script Applications

+While DXClient manages the deployment lifecycle of Script Applications, you can also use the [Create DX Script App Tool](../../create_script_apps/create-and-deploy-script-app.md) to quickly scaffold modern React applications specifically designed for HCL DX.

 ## Deploy Script Application

-The `deploy-scriptapplication` command is used with the DXClient tool to push or pull Script Application between a local development workstation or automation server and DX 9.5 CF19 or later servers.
-The command will push or pull the files that make up a Script Application to the command pushes or pulls the files that make up a Script Application instance stored in a Web Content Manager library on the server.
+The `deploy-scriptapplication` command lets you push or pull Script Applications between your local environment and DX 9.5 CF19 or later servers.
+It handles transferring all files that make up a Script Application to or from a Web Content Manager library on the server.

+**Before You Begin**

 !!! note
-    You must assign both Editor and Reviewer access to the Script Application Library for the user to deploy Script Application using DXClient.
+    You must assign both Editor and Reviewer access to the Script Application Library for the user to deploy Script Applications using DXClient.
 For more details, refer to [Granting access to the Script Application Library](../../../script_application/script_application_security/access_to_script_app_lib_sitearea/acc_lib.md).

 **Required Files**:

+For the `push` command, you'll need one of the following:
+- A **ZIP file** containing your Script Application (use the `prebuiltZip` parameter)
+- An **extracted folder** containing your Script Application files (use the `contentRoot` parameter)

+!!! tip "Quick Start with create-dx-script-app"
+    To quickly scaffold a modern Script Application, use the [create-dx-script-app](../../create_script_apps/create-and-deploy-script-app.md) tool.
+This tool helps you create production-ready React applications with JavaScript or TypeScript that integrate seamlessly with HCL DX and includes built-in deployment capabilities.

-The Script Application push command in the DXClient tool requires a Script Application zip file or an extracted folder of the same (identified by the `prebuiltZip` or `contentRoot` attributes respectively).
-For more information on Script Application, refer to the [Build applications with the Script Application](../../../script_application/scriptapps/common-setup/basic-scriptapp/basic_nowebpack_setup.md) topics in the HCL DX Help Center.
+For more information on creating Script Applications, refer to the [Build applications with the Script Application](../../../script_application/scriptapps/common-setup/basic-scriptapp/basic_nowebpack_setup.md) topics in the HCL DX Help Center.

-**Command**

-This command invokes the `deploy-scriptapplication` command inside the DXClient tool to either push or pull a Script Application:
+**Command Structure**

+The base command for Script Application management:

 ```
 dxclient deploy-scriptapplication